-As soon as you select the On Script option as the trigger for establishing record boundaries, you are instructing the DataMapper to read the file sequentially and to trigger an event each and every time it hits a delimiter.
-In other words, the script that you'll be writing will be executed - by default - as many times as there are delimiters in your input data.
+As soon as you select the On Script option as the trigger for establishing record boundaries (see "Record boundaries" on page 82), you are instructing the DataMapper to read the source file sequentially and to trigger an event each and every time it hits a delimiter.
+(What a delimiter is, depends on the source data and the settings for that data; see "Input data settings (Delimiters)" on page 81).

+In other words, the script will be executed - by default - as many times as there are delimiters in the input data.

-If you know, for instance, that your PDF file only contains documents that are 3-pages, your script could keep count of the number of times it's been called since the last boundary was set (i.e. the count of delimiters it encountered) and each time the count is a multiple of 3, it could set a new record boundary.
-You would basically have recreated the same functionality that is already available through the GUI when setting the trigger to On Page and specifying 3 as the Number of Pages.
+If you know, for instance, that a PDF file only contains documents that are 3 pages long, your script could keep count of the number of times it's been called since the last boundary was set (that is, the count of delimiters that have been encountered).
+Each time the count is a multiple of 3, it could set a new record boundary.
+This is basically what happens when setting the trigger to On Page and specifying 3 as the Number of Pages.

-Remember that your script is being called on each new delimiter encountered by the DataMapper parsing algorithm.
-If you are dealing with a DB Query that returns a million record, the script will be executed a million times!
-So you have to craft your script in such a way that it doesn't waste too much time examining all possible conditions.
-Instead, it should terminate as soon as any condition it's evaluating is false.
+Remember that a boundary script is being called on each new delimiter encountered by the DataMapper parsing algorithm.
+If for instance a database query returns a million records, the script will be executing a million times!
+Craft your script in such a way that it doesn't waste time examining all possible conditions.
+Instead, it should terminate as soon as any condition it is evaluating is false.